Potential Antibodies Treatments for COVID-19

 Buoyed by a positive response, Cedars-Sinai scientists are looking for antibodies to detect and treat COVID-19.
-Several studies are examining what antibodies can do at every stage of dealing with COVID-19, including diagnosis, treatment, predicting the disease course
+Several studies examine what antibodies can do at every stage of dealing with COVID-19, including diagnosis, treatment, predicting the disease course.

 In fighting off pathogens, the body is like a fortress under siege.
 Like any castle, the body protects itself from infectious microbes through several lines of defense.

 The first line is the innate immune system.
-It sets out to discourage any potential intruder and by raising the body’s temperature with a fever and assaulting pathogens with toxic chemicals, it makes the body as inhospitable for them as possible.
+It sets out to discourage any potential intruder.
+Raising the body’s temperature with a fever and assaulting pathogens with toxic chemicals makes the body as inhospitable for them as possible.

 Clinical Trial Shows Monoclonal Antibodies Hold Promise for Fighting the Pandemic

 Cedars-Sinai is one of the lead sites taking part in a multi-site, Phase II clinical trial using a monoclonal antibody (LY-CoV555) derived from the blood of one of the first patients to recover from COVID-19, according to a new study published in The New England Journal of Medicine.

 The uniquely synthesized antibodies aim to block the virus from entering cells and prevent it from replicating.
 The COVID-19 patients who were administered the single-injection treatment had fewer symptoms.
 It was less likely to require emergency medical care or hospitalization than those who did not receive the antibody.